Benton County Emergency Services

 Benton County Emergency Services is made up of two divisions: the Southeast Communications Center (SECOMM) and Benton County Emergency Management (BCEM).
 SECOMM and BCEM work together to assist emergency responders and promote community safety.

-SECOMM is the 9-1-1 dispatch center for Kennewick Police and Fire, Richland Police and Fire, Pasco Police and Fire, West Richland Police, Connell Police and Fire, Airport Police, Benton County Sheriff's Office, Franklin County Sheriff's Office, Prosser Police, Benton County Fire Protection Districts 1, 2, 4, 5 and 6, West Benton Fire and Rescue (Prosser), Franklin County Fire Districts 1, 2, 3, 4 and 5, Walla Walla Fire District 5, Columbia Basin Dive Rescue and Franklin County Public Hospital District 1.
+SECOMM is the 9-1-1 dispatch center for Kennewick Police and Fire, Richland Police and Fire, Pasco Police and Fire, West Richland Police, Connell Police and Fire, Port of Pasco Police, Benton County Sheriff's Office, Franklin County Sheriff's Office, Prosser Police, Benton County Fire Protection Districts 1, 2, 4, 5 and 6, West Benton Fire and Rescue (Prosser), Franklin County Fire Districts 1, 2, 3, 4 and 5, Walla Walla Fire District 5, Columbia Basin Dive Rescue and Franklin County Public Hospital District 1.
+Dispatchers at SECOMM answer all 9-1-1 calls throughout Benton and Franklin County.

 BCEM works to minimize the impact of disasters on the people, property, economy and environment of Benton County, through comprehensive disaster planning, preparedness education, training and resource coordination.
 In addition to hazards such as wildfires and floods, BCEM plans and prepares for emergencies at the Hanford site and the Columbia Generating Station.